oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-1.md

 # Scenario 1 - deploy a single node - non-secure cluster

-This is the simpliest scenario, only one Storage node.
+This is the simplest scenario, only one Storage node.
 It is for **test only** and not for production that requires HA and business continuity.

 Every **Storage Node** hosts one or more **Replication Nodes** as determined by its **capacity**.
 A Storage Node's capacity serves as a rough measure of the hardware resources associated with it (memory, CPUs, and disks).
 Stores can contain Storage Nodes with different capacities, and Oracle NoSQL Database